Executive Director, Co-Founder

 His interest in migration is largely rooted in his family’s transnational experiences, particularly their experiences fleeing the Iran-Iraq war.
 After committing his educational and professional career to working with refugee and migrant communities, he is proud to contribute his knowledge and expertise to the RSN mission.

 Melanie serves as financial controller for over 30 nonprofits and small businesses.
-Prior to starting her own financial consulting business, Melanie served as the manager of operations and finance for the International Gay and Lesbian Human Rights Commission Melanie is also the managing director of Fault Line Theatre, with whom she has produced the GLAAD award winning “From White Plains” and “Breathing Time” by Beau Willimon (House of Cards) among others.
+Prior to starting her own financial consulting business, Melanie served as the manager of operations and finance for the International Gay and Lesbian Human Rights Commission.
+Melanie is also the managing director of Fault Line Theatre, with whom she has produced the GLAAD award winning “From White Plains” and “Breathing Time” by Beau Willimon (House of Cards) among others.

 Maya has worked in international development for the last decade and has worn hats ranging from Volunteer Manager to Managing Director at various organizations.
 Currently, Maya works as a consultant, primarily supporting organizations pursuing grant funding.
 She brings to the organization intimate knowledge of the grants process from prospecting through reporting, as well as a strong ability to transform seemingly dry financial and programmatic data into compelling narratives.
-Maya holds a Master’s Degree in International Development, and is currently based in New Zealand by way of New York and Colorado.
+Maya holds a Master’s Degree in International Development, and is currently based in Ireland by way of New York and Colorado.
 Outside of international development and humanitarian assistance, Maya is driven by a love for photography, reading, and being outdoors.